naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine: Well.. that's all of the art it seems!

-Arrietty: Huh, I just realized something...
+Arrietty Shocked: Huh, I just realized something...
 We have two artists named after Nitori Kawashiro from the Touhou series.
 The other being EngineerKappa.

 Selena: She's, for obvious reasons, my favorite character!
 I'm glad she's popular enough for that to occur!